 Norwegian public universities are funded by the government and do not charge tuition fees to students regardless of nationality.
 Private institutions do charge tuition fees, but international students pay the same as Norwegians.

-You will need a student residence permit if your study program is longer than 90 days.
-The visa requirements change according to the applicant’s country of origin.
+If your study program is longer than 90 days, you will need a student residence permit.
+The Norway visa requirements change according to the applicant’s country of origin.
 Non-EU/EEA students need to provide evidence of at least NOK 121,220 (US$12,000) for financial support.
 The application has to be renewed every year.

 You can work for 20 hours per week while on a student permit and full-time during school holidays.
-After completing your degree you can stay in the country for one year to look for work.
-Getting Norway permanent residence will depend on many factors, and different rules apply to each nationality.
-In most cases to apply for Norway PR, you must have lived in Norway for the last three years.
+After completing your degree, you can stay in the country for one year to look for work in Norway.
+Getting Norway permanent residency will depend on many factors, and different rules apply to each nationality.
+In most cases, to apply for Norway PR, you must have lived in Norway for the last three years.
 Additionally, hold a valid residence permit and completed tuition in the Norwegian language.

 Should you apply for a study visa?

-Study abroad can open doors for an international career.
-And, it can help you to transition into a permanent residence and citizenship of a new country.
+Studying abroad can open doors for an international career.
+And, it can help you to transition into permanent residence and citizenship in a new country.